Nomination Information for Outstanding Thesis

 - Potential plans for dissemination?

-Nomination Letters are due by April 1 and must be endorsed by the entire Thesis Committee.
+Nomination Letters are due by April 1 to Undergradaute Research and must be endorsed by the entire Thesis Committee.